jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 ### YAGNI (You Aren't Gonna Need It)

 Even when code feels safe to remove, you can feel like you should keep some unused code, just in case it will be used later.
 As I said, you can somewhat ignore these rules on select pieces of your codebase, but apart from isolated utility functions (potentially), I would remove it.

 I have started embracing YAGNI (You Aren't Gonna Need It) and removing everything, knowing that I have a Git history "just in case" and knowing that the code I could have kept may not even fit the needs of the situation I'm keeping it for.

 I have been doing [a](https://twitter.com/jfmengels/status/1336567810793893889) [lot](https://twitter.com/jfmengels/status/1337803716737560577) [of](https://twitter.com/jfmengels/status/1337805942029774851) [work](https://twitter.com/jfmengels/status/1337910280953716738) recently to find more and more dead code in Elm, for instance by discovering unused functions in code paths that can't ever be reached.
-These will in practice rarely find things to remove.
+These will in practice rarely find things to remove (compared to the the simpler checks I was already doing).

 Is it useful for you to be pedantic about deleting potentially useful code and for me to chase after dead code so much?
 I would love to say it is not, but as we saw in this example, it is only because we were so pedantic (on removing even let variables) that we were even able to start this process.
 Maybe by removing this last bit of dead code, we will remove the last block holding up a bigger part together.